Automattic/vip-go-ci/README.md

 > ./vip-go-ci.php --svg-checks=true --svg-scanner-path="$HOME/vip-go-ci-tools/vip-go-svg-sanitizer/svg-scanner.php"

 With these options, SVG scanning is turned on and a scanner at a particular path location is to be used.

+To use a different PHP interpreter than the system default to run the SVG scanner, use `--svg-php-path`.
+This should point to a PHP binary.

 The following SVG-related options can be configured via repository config-file: